nadiaalshezawy/Linux-Server-Configuration/README.md

 ```

 2.Place the public key on the server
 .
-On your local machine, read the generated public key cat ~/.ssh/id_rsa.pub
+On your local machine, read the generated public key cat ~/.ssh/grader-key.pub
 .
-On your virtual machine,save the public key in /home/grader/authorized_keys
+On your virtual machine,make folder .ssh for grader ,save the public key in /home/grader/.ssh/authorized_keys

 ```
-$ nano /home/grader/authorized_keys
+$ sudo  nano /home/grader/.ssh/authorized_keys
 ```

-.Runon your virtual machine to change file permission
+.Runon your virtual machine to change file permission for the grader

 ```
  $ chmod 700 .ssh